Cozy chair and blanket for resting during wisdom teeth removal aftercare.

 It’s completely normal to have some mild pain and swelling after your procedure.
 Don’t be alarmed if your cheeks look a bit puffy—this is a very common reaction.
 The swelling typically peaks around two to three days after surgery and will gradually go down over the next few days.
 You might also notice some bruising on your cheeks, which is also normal and will fade.
 Understanding the typical timeline can help you feel more prepared and less anxious.
 The goal isn’t to have zero discomfort, but to keep it manageable while your body does its healing work.
 Our team of specialists is always here to guide you through the process.

-Your Pain Management Plan
+Following Your Pain Medication Plan

 Your oral surgeon will give you specific instructions for managing pain, and it’s so important to follow them closely.
 They will likely prescribe pain medication or recommend an over-the-counter option like ibuprofen.
 Be sure to take your medicine exactly as directed, even if you start to feel better.
 Staying ahead of the pain is much easier than trying to catch up to it later.
 While the medication will help significantly, it might not erase all the discomfort, and that’s okay.
 Having a clear plan in place before you even leave our office ensures you can go home and focus on one thing: resting.
 You can find more pre- and post-op information with our new patient forms.